Skip Maine state header navigation

 S. Drug and Alcohol Testing Program Manager

-Questions regarding the drug and alcohol testing program and the policies and procedures required for compliance with federal law and rules shall be directed to the designated program manager identified below.
+Questions regarding the drug and alcohol testing program and the policies and procedures required for compliance with federal law and rules shall be directed to the DER.